Banging Toolbox

 When should you go with a keyless door knob?

-Security and reliability are of utmost importance when it comes to door knobs, and this is where keyless comes into play.
+Security and reliability are of utmost importance when DIY leads to to door knobs.
+This is where keyless options comes into play.

 As the name suggests, these do not require a key but instead only the use of a passcode input such as a keypad to disengage the lock – kind of like a safe.